callmelazarus/leetcode-codewars-journey/README.md

 **Reflection:**

 - getting back into leetcode.
 This past Monday was graduation, and last week was career services.
-- floodfill is not easy to process
+- flood fill is not easy to process
   **Lesson:**
 - at 3pm, when I have low energy, I can do a walk and talk, prepare for behavorial interviews